devistar/listary-plugins/README.md

 Create a shortcut and place it in the startup folder: (shell:startup)

 ## Features
-* Convert a backslash slash into Listary
+* Convert slash to backslash into Listary
 * Display Listary by pressing the left Windows key once.
 * Launch an application in administrator mode by pressing SHIFT + ENTER.